rickydeancodingmachine/buzzbangbizz/README.md

 No session management.
 Used JSON Web Tokens and set a 1 hour expiration time.
 Consequently, no real "logout" functionality on the backend, as JSON Web Token will always authorize request until past expiration time.
 Implemented a sudo-logout function on the client, which just removes the auth token from local storage, simulating logout functionality for the client.

 Instructions said to use a minimum of HTML, CSS, and Javascript, so I chose to use react for the client because a) it makes managing state across multiple components much easier than without it, and b) React provides a great starter package which include webpack and babel, allowing me to break my Single Page App javascript and css into components and write es6.
 I considered the api code to be not as important for this project as the client code.
 Therefore, I wrote just enough to get the small number of end points to work properly.
-I used express (and a small suit of middleware that go along with it), to quickly get the endpoints running.
+I used express (and a small suit of middleware that goes along with it), to quickly get the endpoints running.
 I also used Sequelize, a node ORM that works with MySQL, as it makes starting the database, and migrating the db schema very easy on any machine.
 I didn't implement Typescript for the api, as I'd never done it myself, and it would require more learning that I was able to commit for this project.

-## Missing
+## Missing (that I'm aware of)

 Error boundaries for api and client.